alexZajac/react-native-skeleton-content/README.md

 2. Once you create the SkeletonContent, you have two options:

-- **Child Layout** : The component will figure out the layout of its bones with the dimensions of its direct children (make sure to wrap them in sized-views, with **width** and **height** properties, otherwise, shiver animation might not work).
+- **Child Layout** : The component will figure out the layout of its bones with the dimensions of its direct children.
 - **Custom Layout** : You provide a prop `layout` to the component specifying the size of the bones (see the [Examples](#examples) section below).
 Herunder is the example with a custom layout.
-A key is optionnal but highly recommended.
+A key prop for each child is optionnal but highly recommended.

 ```javascript
 render () {